 Drawing, Design for Dedication Page to Charles III of Spain and the Two Sicilies, ca. 1762

 This is a Drawing.
-It was created by Giovanni-Battista Tiepolo.
 It is dated ca. 1762 and we acquired it in 1938.
 Its medium is pen and brown ink, brush and wash, black chalk on white laid paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Under the sun’s radiant gaze, a winged figure places the sculpted bust of King Charles III of Spain and the Two Sicilies on a pedestal.
 Below, cherubs caper amidst symbols of the arts and war.
 Loose, gestural lines create a lively scene and warm washes of ink suggest a greater depth.